Facts about Working with Amy

 *If you have any sort of disability or medical issue, please disclose this right away.
 Please make sure that you clear getting tattooed with your doctor, and that you are aware of any risks in getting tattooed.
 Make sure you discuss your medications as well, and how they might impact your tattoo experience.
 This isn’t the job of your tattooer or your tattoo artist.
 Please do all necessary research into your own medical challenges before you contact a tattoo professional.

 Note: Any time you open the skin of the body, you are prone to infection.
-An infection might (and rarely is) the fault of the tattoo professional.
+An infection might occur and is rarely the fault of the tattoo professional (Given the strict use of barriers, cleanliness and cross contamination controls).
 Many things carry germs, and if a large portion of your body is open to germ invasion, you could get an infection.

 *Also, there is no way to really foresee an allergy.
 We try to ask about allergies, but there’s only so much we can foresee about your tattoo experience.
 If you know yourself to be prone to allergies and allergic reactions, it’s best to consult a tattoo studio about what type of products they use, and then do the research (on your own) to see if the products might be an issue.
 Then, manage expectations with regards to your own, personal, allergies.
 Especially pay attention to any form of numbing agents: It’s really a bummer to find out that the thing that was supposed to help you get tattooed, is now making the whole mission impossible (particularly if that realization happens the day of the tattoo).